First Eigenvalue of Jacobi operator and Rigidity Results for Constant Mean Curvature Hypersurfaces: Introduction

-To conclude this paper, in Section~\ref{Yamabe}, inspired by the work of Cai and Galloway \cite{CaiGalloway1}, we present some geometric relations involving the eigenvalues $\lambda_1(J)$ and $\sigma_1(J)$ and the Yamabe invariants for manifolds with boundary introduced by Escobar in \cite{Escobar1,Escobar2}.
+In Section~\ref{Yamabe}, we conclude the paper by establishing geometric relations between the eigenvalues $\lambda_1(J)$ and $\sigma_1(J)$ and the Yamabe invariants of manifolds with boundary, inspired by the work of Cai and Galloway \cite{CaiGalloway1}.